Some medical experts are touting alternatives to colonoscopies as a way to improve screening rates for colorectal cancer.

-Now, however, some in the medical field are calling for a change in tactic.
+But in recent years, some in the medical field have been calling for a change in tactic.
 They say there are equally effective tests available that are less invasive and less of an ordeal than a colonoscopy.

 In particular, they’re concerned the cost and hassle of a colonoscopy is discouraging people from being screened for colon cancer.